DETAILED ACTION

 Conclusion

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to Matthew J Reda whose telephone number is (408)918-7573.
-The examiner can normally be reached on Monday - Friday 7-4 ET.
+The examiner can normally be reached Monday - Friday 7-4 ET.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Hunter Lonsberry can be reached on (571) 272-7298.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Hunter Lonsberry can be reached at (571) 272-7298.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

-/MATTHEW J. REDA/Primary Examiner, Art Unit 3665
+/MATTHEW J. REDA/ Primary Examiner, Art Unit 3665